 Many change-makers are people who have made mistakes and learned from them, and more importantly, they accepted the consequences of their actions with dignity.

-Change-makers are role models; they are ordinary people with everyday lives; they are not celebrities that create a persona for children; change-makers are real people that walk with them.
+Change-makers are role models; they are ordinary people with everyday lives; they are not celebrities creating a persona for children; change-makers are real people who walk with them.

 Firstly, change-makers are the ones that hear children when no one else listens, and secondly, they pick them up and put them back down again as many times as it takes!